How to start your career in Web3

 Community managers

-This role would probably sit under a wider marketing umbrella, but community is really what makes or breaks Web3 projects, so warrants a shout-out all its own.
+This role would probably sit under a wider marketing umbrella, but community is really what makes or breaks Web3 businesses, so warrants a shout-out all its own.
 Community managers are responsible for fostering positive and engaging environments for audiences, addressing needs and concerns and moderating the interactions between community members.
 With Web3 being such a new space, audiences have a lot of questions that require prompt, clear and accurate responses to help build trust.

 Web3 marketing specialists

-Building on the skills of Web2 marketers, Web3 marketing specialists need to have a good understanding of the Web3 ecosystem in order to develop the most appropriate comms and marketing strategies to boost the application, project or product they are promoting.
+Building on the skills of Web2 marketers, Web3 marketing specialists need to have a good understanding of the Web3 ecosystem in order to develop the most appropriate comms and marketing strategies to boost the application, business or product they are promoting.

 Business developers